 What is Selenium?

 Selenium is a testing tool which is used for automation.
 It is the open source interface used for automation testing.
-With so many tools around, market is shifting towards automation testing rather than manual testing.
+With so many tools around, the market is shifting towards automation testing rather than manual testing.
 Automation Testing is cost saving and errorless.
 If walking on the road is manual testing then choosing a vehicle is automation testing.
 Selenium automates the test scripts.

 Components of Selenium:

 Selenium is not just a tool but a set of tools which automates the test scripts.
-It is the most popular testing tool because of its platform independent, language independent utility.
+It is the most popular testing tool because of its platform-independent, language independent utility.
 We will talk about it and compare with other testing tools.
 There are 4 components of Selenium: